attackgoat/jw-basic/README.md

     Moves the text output location of the following PRINT statements.

+numeric-expression1 MOD numeric-expression2

+    Divides one number by another and returns the remainder.

+    numeric-expression1, numeric-expression2:   Any numeric expressions.

+    Examples:

+        PRINT 19.0 MOD 6.7  'Output is 5.6000004
+        PRINT 21 MOD 2      'Output is 1

 PALETTE color, r, g, b

     Changes the currently active palette allowing for colorful animation without re-drawing the